-Acrostic Acrostic Was this a typical week in terms of your usual pattern of activity or exercise?
-Were you more or less active in the past week than you usually are?
-1□ More 2□ Less now, we've just been talking about the last seven days.
-Now I would like you to think about your usual activities over the last three months. activities over the last three months.
-During your work week, on average how many hours per day do you spend sitting quietly (e.g., watching TV, working at a desk or computer, eating, or reading)? average hours per day During your weekend, on average how many hours per day do you spend sitting quietly (e.g., watching TV, working at a desk or computer, eating, or reading)? average hours per day How many flights of stairs do you climb up each day?
-(1 flight = 10 steps) number of flights If you had to add together the total minutes you spend walking during the day, how many minutes would that be?
+( 7.
+Was this a typical we ,∏ ∨as Was this a typical week in terms of your usual pattern of activity or exercise? ,□ ∨es 2 N 2 N Were you more or less active in the past week than you usually are?
+1 More 2 Less Unti il now, we've just been Until now, we've just been talking about the last seven days.
+Now I would like you to think about your usual activities over the last three months. ee months. ω.
+During your work we (e.g., watching TV, v During your work week, on average how many hours per day do you spend sitting quietly (e.g., watching TV, working at a desk or computer, eating, or reading)? per day During your weeken (e.g., watching TV, v During your weekend, on average how many hours per day do you spend sitting quietly (e.g., watching TV, working at a desk or computer, eating, or reading)? per day 6 How many flights of How many flights of stairs do you climb up each day?
+(1 flight = 10 steps) ts 10.
+If you had to add to would that be?
+Ren standing.
+Include y step, just give a gen If you had to add together the total minutes you spend walking during the day, how many minutes would that be?
 Remember, add up your actual walking time and don't add in the time spent just standing.
 Include your to and from walking and any fitness walking.
-Don't try to remember every step, just give a general idea of the time spent walking. total minutes per day.
-What is your usual pace of walking?
-Mark ONE only. □ Casual or strolling (less than 2 miles per hour) □ Average or normal (2 to 3 miles per hour) □ Average or normal (2 to 3 miles per hour) r hour) r hour or faster) Do you regularly do strength and flexibility exercises like sit-ups, push-ups, yoga, or stretching?
-1 Yes -- How many days per week do you do these exercises? ☐ number of days (0-7) ays (0-7) On the days that you do strength and flexibility exercises, how many minutes do you spend doing them? hem?
+Don't try to remember every to remember every total minutes per day. is per day. د What is your usual p 1 Casual o 2 Average What is your usual pace of walking?
+Mark ONE only. ↓□ Casual or strolling (less than 2 miles per hour) 12.
+Do you regularly do 1Yes Do you regularly do strength and flexibility exercises like sit-ups, push-ups, yoga, or stretching?
+1 Yes - How many days per week do you do these exercises?
+I number of days (0-7) 13.
+2∟ No On the days that yo 2.
+No Londo strength and flexibility exercises, how many minutes do you spend doing them? total minutes For Form completed by (staff code) tin find Page 3 of 3 11/8/95 c:\act\toms\parecall.frm